Tolleson, DL. “The Power of the States—Part II.”

 Amid the collapsing economy of the Obama era, jobless numbers climbed.
 We were told that some jobs simply were “not coming back,” and we witnessed government energy policies reducing the number of energy companies, less energy production and rising costs.
 On the cultural front things weren’t much better.
 In short, America was in a state of managed decline carefully attended by our elected representatives.

 There are two ways to reverse such declines.
 One is in voting for Constitutionally-minded representatives and Presidents who favor prosperity over managing decline.
 This is a path we have taken in the past, most notably during the years of President Ronald Reagan.
-It is choice that for years kept us out of the red (both financially and politically).
+It is a choice that for years kept us out of the red (both financially and politically).
 This is also what led to the election of President Donald Trump, a man who was probably not constitutionally astute but nonetheless an intuitive Constitutional adherent predisposed to economic growth.
 The Trump Presidency, like the Reagan Presidency, was a fundament correction in the direction of the United States.

 And like the Reagan Presidency, The Trump Presidency will not be enough in the long run.
 Those who are repelled by our Constitutional Republic are not limited to occasional individuals or passing fads.
 They never rest and they never quit.
 Even amidst any temporary halting of the downward spiral of freedoms there has—and always will be—efforts undertaken to destroy us from within.
 Such efforts are insidious by virtue of using our own system of government against us.